RenzoDD/digi-wallet/docs/restore.md

-# Create Wallet
+# Restore Wallet

-To create a wallet you must use the `create` command, with the `-name`, `-password`, `-entropy` arguments.
-By default it will generate a segwit wallet in the livenet network.
+To restore a wallet from a mnemonic phrase you must use the `restore` command, with the `-name` and `-password` arguments.
+By default it will generate a segwit wallet in the livenet network unless you provide the custom flags.

 ## Arguments